pulse-framework/pulse/README.md

 pulse.$channel.delete(1234);

-// removes any data from a collection that is not currently refrenced in an index pulse.$channel.clean();
+// removes any data from a collection that is not currently refrenced in an index
+// it also clears the history, so undo will not work after you run clean. pulse.$channel.clean();

 // will undo the last action